cncf/velocity/docs/top30_chart_creation.md

 - We need the `data/unlimited_output_201606_201705.csv` file.
 To generate this one, we need to run BigQuery for the new date range.
 - Open the sql file that generated the current range's data: `vi BigQuery/query_201605_201704_unlimited.sql`
 - Save as `BigQuery/query_201606_201705_unlimited.sql` after changing the date ranges in SQL.
-- Copy to clipboard `pbcopy < BigQuery/query_201606_201705_unlimited.sql` and run in Google BigQuery: `https://bigquery.cloud.google.com/queries/<<your_google_project_name>>`
+- Copy to clipboard `pbcopy < BigQuery/query_201606_201705_unlimited.sql` and run in Google BigQuery: `https://bigquery.cloud.google.com/queries/<<your_google_project_name>>`, it takes about 1TB and costs about $5
-- Save result to a table `<<your_google_user_name>>:unlimited_201606_201705`, it takes about 1TB and costs about $5 "Save as table"
+- Save result to a table `<<your_google_user_name>>:unlimited_201606_201705` "Save as table"
 - Open this table `<<your_google_user_name>>:unlimited_201606_201705` and click "Export Table" to export it to google storage as: `gs://<<your_google_user_name>>/unlimited_201606_201705.csv` (You may click "View files" to see files in your gstorage)
 - Go to google storage and download `<<your_google_user_name>>/unlimited_201606_201705.csv` and put it where `shells/unlimited_20160601-20170601.sh` expects it (update the file name to `data/unlimited_output_201606_201705.csv`):
 ```
 echo "Restoring BigQuery output"
 cp data/unlimited_output_201606_201705.csv data/unlimited.csv
 ```
-- So we have main data (step 1) ready for the new chart Now we need to get data for all non-standard projects.
+- So we have main data (step 1) ready for the new chart.
+Now we need to get data for all non-standard projects.
 You can try our analysis tool without any special projects by running:
 `ruby analysis.rb data/unlimited.csv projects/unlimited_both.csv map/hints.csv map/urls.csv map/defmaps.csv map/skip.csv map/ranges_sane.csv`
-- There can be some new projects that are unknown, ranks can chage during this step, so there can be manual changes needed to mappings in `map/` directory: `hints.csv`, `defmaps.csv` and `urls.csv`.
+- It is possible that there will be some new projects that are unknown.
+Ranks can change during this step, so there can be manual changes needed to mappings in `map/` directory: `hints.csv`, `defmaps.csv` and `urls.csv`.
 Possibly also in `skip.csv` (if there are new projects that should be skipped)
 - This is what came out on the 1st run:
 ```
 Project #23 (org, 457) skillcrush (skillcrush) (skillcrush-104) have no URL defined
 Project #45 (org, 366) pivotal-cf (pivotal-cf) (...) have no URL defined
 Project #50 (org, 353) Automattic (Automattic) (...) have no URL defined
 ```

+In case you got lost, run these in the velocity root folder:
+`cp data/unlimited_output_201606_201705.csv data/unlimited.csv`
+`ruby analysis.rb data/unlimited.csv projects/unlimited_both.csv map/hints.csv map/urls.csv map/defmaps.csv map/skip.csv map/ranges_sane.csv`

 - Let's see which top authors projects for those non-found projects are: `rauth[res[res.map { |i| i[0] }.index('Automattic')][0]]`
 - Then we must add entries for few top ones in `map/hints.csv` say with >= 20 authors:
 ```